-- The site is primarily disturbed upland grasslands with numerous trees.
-There is a single residence and a few smaller shed and storage structures in the site.
-There are no sensitive habitats in the site; the site is biologically unremarkable. - There are no potentially jurisdictional Waters of the U.S. or wetlands in or adjacent to the site.
-A tributary to Schell Creek that historically ran along the edges of the site was entirely incorporated in to the City's storm drain system almost two decades ago. - Due to a lack of suitable habitat, it is unlikely that special-status plants occur in the site. - Due to a lack of suitable habitat and location in an urban setting, no special-status wildlife species are expected to occur in or near the site on more than an occasional basis.
+• The site consists of disturbed upland grasslands with several trees.
+There is a single residence and a small storage shed in the site and a drainage ditch runs along the east edge of the site.
+There are no sensitive habitats in the site; the site is biologically unremarkable.

-- The site is not within designated critical habitat for any federally listed species. - The tree and grasslands in the site may be used by nesting birds protected by the Migratory Bird Treaty Act of 1918 and Fish and Game Code of California.
-If vegetation removal and/or project construction occurs between February 1 and August 31, a pre-construction nesting bird survey is recommended.
+- There are no wetlands of any type in the site.
+The only potentially jurisdictional Water of the U.S. in the site is the maintained drainage ditch along the east edge of the site.
+This ditch is a tributary to Fryer Creek, which eventually flows into Sonoma Creek.
+Site development will fully avoid the ditch, which is located within a storm drain easement. - Due to a lack of suitable habitat, it is unlikely that special-status plants occur in the site. - Due to a lack of suitable habitat and location in an urban setting, no special-status wildlife species are expected to occur in or near the site on more than an occasional basis. - The site is not within designated critical habitat for any federally listed species. - The tree and grasslands in the site may be used by nesting birds protected by the Migratory Bird Treaty Act of 1918 and Fish and Game Code of California.
+If vegetation removal and/or project construction occurs between February 1 and August 31, a preconstruction nesting bird survey is recommended.
 If active nests are found within the survey area, vegetation removal and/or project construction should be delayed until a qualified biologist determines nesting is complete.